neefmadeit/CSN190-Cybersecurity-Research-Project/05.final-paper/MEDIUM-ARTICLE-DRAFT-V1.md

  ## Research Insights

-This research explores the design and implementation of an automated vulnerability scanner using Python for cybersecurity purposes.
-The scanner aims to detect common misconfigurations and vulnerabilities efficiently.
+This research project focuses on the design and implementation of an automated vulnerability scanner using Python, aimed at strengthening cybersecurity practices through automation.
+The primary objective is to create a lightweight, modular tool capable of detecting common misconfigurations and vulnerabilities efficiently, reducing reliance on manual assessments that are often time-consuming and error prone.
+Leveraging Python’s extensive ecosystem of libraries and its simplicity, the scanner integrates pattern-matching techniques, configuration file analysis, and automated reporting to streamline vulnerability detection.
+By automating repetitive security checks, this solution not only enhances operational efficiency but also minimizes human error, contributing to a more proactive and resilient cybersecurity posture.

 ## Challenges and Problem-Solving